HTML-Earth/P5/ml-agents-0.11.0/project/Implementation_options.md

 - Drop debris outside of dropzone
 - Debris rolls out of dropzone
     - High enough penalty so it's not worth to put it back in and repeat
+- Debris fell out of shovel and not in dropzone

 ## Other simulation implementation
 - Reset simulation if robot is flipped